GoogleChrome/developer.chrome.com/site/en/docs/devtools/rendering/index.md

     {% Img src="image/admin/vAwmfhwU6lLmrbEBCSsc.png", alt="The Command Menu", width="800", height="632" %}

-1. Start typing `rendering`, and select **Show Rendering**, and then press <kbd>Enter</kbd>.
+1. Start typing `rendering`, select **Show Rendering**, and press <kbd>Enter</kbd>.
     DevTools displays the **Rendering** tab at the bottom of your DevTools window.

-## Paint flashing {: #paint-flashing }
+## Highlight repainted areas with paint flashing {: #paint-flashing }

-With this option switched on, Chrome flashes the screen green whenever painting happens.
+With this option switched on, Chrome flashes the screen green whenever repainting happens.

-To identify areas that are being painted:
+To highlight areas that are being repainted:

-1. On the **Rendering tab**, check **Paint flashing**.
+1. Open the [demo](https://googlechrome.github.io/devtools-samples/jank/), and, on the **Rendering tab**, check **Paint flashing**.

    {% Img src="image/admin/AKUsdeRRaSFncCF94ap5.gif", alt="Paint flashing", width="800", height="322" %}

-1. Observe the repainting highlighted in green or, if nothing changes, make an action that causes repainting, for example, drag a cursor over an element that is supposed to be highlighted with a cursor hover.
+1. Observe the repainting highlighted in green.

-If you see the whole screen flash green, or areas of the screen that you didn't think should be painted, consider investigating further.
+If, on your page, you see the whole screen flash green, or areas of the screen that you didn't think should be painted, consider investigating further.

-## Layout shift regions {: #layout-shift-regions }
+## Highlight layout shift regions {: #layout-shift-regions }

 Discover the location and timing of the layout shifts happening on a page.

-To identify layout shifts:
+To highlight layout shifts:

 1. On the **Rendering tab**, check **Layout Shift Regions**.